Annekk/UX-UI-case-studies_Portfolio/README.md

 # UX-UI-case-studies_Portfolio
+The UX portfolio contains the latest experience and more information about my UX career.
-Three case studies that are made during the Google UX design sertification course.
-Portfolio contains work related designs.
+Three case studies are made during the Google UX design sertification course.